ACCESS-NRI/ILAMB-workflow/ilamb_note.md

       .//DATA/twsa/GRACE/twsa_0.5x0.5.nc
       .//DATA/rlus/CERES/rlus_0.5x0.5.nc
-      ...
+      ... (we have abbreviated the extensive list here)

 Download replacements? [y/n]
 ```

-This tool looks at a remote location (by default the location of the land datasets) and compares it to a local location (by defult ILAMB_ROOT or ./).
-It detects for the presence and version of the data on your local machine and populates a list for download.
-The tool will then prompt you to rerun to check for file validity.

-This tool can be used to download other data collections as well.
-If you need the ocean IOMB data, then you can change the remote location by running:
+You can use `ilamb-fetch -h` to see how you can adjust the remote and local locations.
+If you want to download IOMB-Data, you can for example use
 ```
 ilamb-fetch --remote_root https://www.ilamb.org/IOMB-Data/
 ```

-#### MODEL
+#### 3.1.2.
+Add files to MODEL

+SB> CONTINUE HERE <SB

 This part is about the `model-results` you want to comfront with the observitions or with other models.
 Typically you can build your own `MODEL` follow the example above or follow [this way](https://www.ilamb.org/doc/add_model.html) as well.
 For `NCI` users we have provide the `ILAMB_ROOT` with all the observational datasets on the `ilamb` official web and the `ACCESS-ESM1_5` model result for user to comfront, maybe in the future we will provide more observational datasets and model-results datatsets.

-### Configure file
+### 3.2.
+Set up a `config` file

 Now that we have data, we need to setup a file which the ILAMB package will use to initiate a benchmark study. we use a simple example from the ilamb toturial to explain the basical usage of the `config file`, and we will explain each variable which you can modify in detail in the `config file`